Older Americans learn new trades in tough jobs market

 The share of Americans 55 years and older who are in the work force - which means either working or unemployed but looking for a job - is 1.4 percentage points higher than when the recession started.

-In contrast, the overall labor force participation rate dropped in April to a 30-year low.
+In contrast, the overall labour force participation rate dropped in April to a 30-year low.

 Last month, 4.6 percent of workers aged 55 and older held more than one job, according to AARP and government data.